didiersmith/steve/chapters/convenient-timing.md

 ## 0. Convenient Timing

 Steve paced around the empty datacenter, mind spinning.
 He had no idea what to do, and no one to turn to.
-He couldn't even jack in to StevieNix.
+Now that StevieNix was on the tarmac, being loaded into launch vehicles by monkeybots, he couldn't even jack in for advice.

 His phone buzzed in his pocket.
 Pulling it out, he answered it.